yaacov/yaindexer/README.md

 # add index files for your project and overwrite the current index files
 # with new version
 yaindexer --overwrite -i ./src

+# delete all index files in a project
+find . -name "index.ts" -type f | xargs rm
 ```

 ## Build